<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • The machine creates a Microsoft Excel doc showing you all the points it’s pulled.

 • You receive a printout of any issues discovered.
-The report will tell you whether there was a legit failure or if something happened with the machine during the run.
+The report will tell you whether there was a legit PCB failure or if something happened with the machine during the run.

 • The printout tells you where your product failed and exactly how much it failed by.
 This doesn't guarantee the part is bad; rather it tells you (and us) where to start troubleshooting.